 As in many industries today, the financial services sector is no stranger to the rise of socially conscious, environmentally aware customers.
 Responsible investing has become an area of much discussion, with different interpretations across the industry.
-It’s good that there is more data available but it’s not standardised and with an increasing number of rating systems it can be confusing.
+While it’s good that there is more data available, it’s not always standardised, and when paired with an increasing number of rating systems, it can be rather confusing.

 Whereas ratings are often limited to the published data available and rules based, ESG is a more holistic approach that requires in depth understanding of companies and investments that comprise a fund.